Skip to content

 The user guide is available at https://www.boris.unito.it/user_guide.
 Feel free to contact me if you want to improve it.

-See the change log for details of changes.
+Refer to the change log for a detailed summary of version updates.

-Please acknowledge and cite the use of this software and its authors when results are used in publications or published elsewhere:
+Kindly acknowledge and properly cite this software and its authors when using the results in publications or other forms of dissemination:

 Friard, O. and Gamba, M.,